ggfm16/Madera-NTD-Project/README.md

 ## Repository Contents

 **Slide Deck** — A self-contained PowerPoint presentation summarizing the project's visualizations and key findings.
 Start here if you want the TLDR.
-Download for full features.
+A Public Google Sheets Link is included in the folder of ease of access.

 **Live Madera Map.md** — Contains a link to an online hosted version of the QGIS route and population map.
 No software required to view it.
+Mobile friendly.

 **Madera NTD Project Methodology.md** — The full methodology document covering the ETL pipeline, QGIS visualization design, Excel dashboard architecture, and key findings.